Elk City's Diverging Diamond Interchange at I-40 & SH-6

 - ODOT's Twitter and Facebook accounts

-- ODOT's app on the Apple App Store
+- ODOT's app on the Apple and Android App Stores

 The Oklahoma Department of Transportation (ODOT) ensures that no person or groups of persons shall, on the grounds of race, color, sex, religion, national origin, age, disability, retaliation or genetic information, be excluded from participation in, be denied the benefits of, or be otherwise subjected to discrimination under any and all programs, services, or activities administered by ODOT, its recipients, sub-recipients, and contractors.